‘Instrument of terror!’

 The Brain is a 1962 science fiction murder mystery film with horror touches directed by Freddie Francis (Paranoiac; The Skull; The Vampire Happening) from a screenplay by Robert Stewart and Philip Mackie, loosely based upon Curt Siodmak novel Donovan’s Brain.

 It was British-West German co-production, also released as Ein Toter sucht seinen Mörder (translation: “A Dead Man Seeks His Murderer”).
 The English language working title was Vengeance.

-Anne Heywood (Ring of Darkness), Peter van Eyck (The Thousand Eyes of Doctor Mabuse), Cecil Parker, Bernard Lee (Frankenstein and the Monster from Hell), Maxine Audley and Jeremy Spenser.
+The movie stars Anne Heywood (Ring of Darkness), Peter van Eyck (The Thousand Eyes of Doctor Mabuse), Cecil Parker, Bernard Lee (Frankenstein and the Monster from Hell), Maxine Audley and Jeremy Spenser.

 Called to a private aircraft crash scene, Doctor Peter Corrie (Peter van Eyck) tries to save the only survivor but realising their is no hope, decides to use the dying man’s brain in his own unique experiments.